 Tax extension due dates:

-April 17, 2018: If you wish to file a tax extension, you must file by April 17, 2018.
 Fortunately, nearly every tax extension is granted with no questions asked, and you’ll have six more months to prepare your income tax paperwork and filing.
 Unfortunately, a tax extension doesn’t grant you an extension on time to pay.
-So you’ll have to estimate the amount you owe for the year and pay that by April 18, tax extension or not.
+So you’ll have to estimate the amount you owe for the year and pay that by April 15, tax extension or not.

 Do you have employees?
 The IRS publishes an employer’s tax calendar with important dates.
 Don’t forget to check with your state’s department of revenue for any state-related tax due dates, too.